 Some instruments have inherent options which are sensitive to change in interest rates.
 Forecasting such instruments requires use of behavioral assumptions which are based on models and/or empirical calculations made by the Bank.
 These models are subject to constant validation, including back testing, designed to review the forecast vs. actual conditions.
 Below is a mapping of major inherent behavioral options:

 - Early repayment of mortgages behavioral model Mortgages are spread over the contractual maturity, in addition to behavioral assumptions based on an empirical review of borrower behavior in the various linkage segments.
 Parameters of the behavioral model are reviewed monthly and brought for discussion by the relevant management committees. - Deposits behavioral model the Bank offers a wide range of deposits with inherent behavioral options: withdrawal at periodic exit points, regular exercise of liquid options and future deposits by standing order.
 The expected future cash flows with respect to these deposits is based on historical behavioral analysis of options exercise, withdrawal and deposit by depositors.
-These data are regularly reviewed, as part of testing the model assumptions. - Checking accounts in credit Credit balances of checking accounts not expected to be impacted by change in interest rate are assigned based on empirical review of the behavior of such balances.
-The Bank is reviewing the assignment model, as recommended by the validation process which highlighted the over-conservative approach of the current model.
+These data are regularly reviewed, as part of testing the model assumptions. - Checking accounts in credit Credit balances of checking accounts not expected to be impacted by change in interest rate under stress scenarios are assigned based on a custom statistical model.